rwelham/CS360-Mobile-Architecture-and-Programming/README.md

 # CS360-Mobile-Architecture-and-Programming

-Briefly summarize the requirements and goals of the app you developed.
+## Briefly summarize the requirements and goals of the app you developed.
 What user needs was this app designed to address?
+The app created and logged here is an event tracking app that is meant to have a login/signup, a display of different events the user wants to keep track of, the ability to add or delete events, and the ability to set permissions for receiving SMS messages.
+The app is meant to help a user keep track of their events and keep their schedule more organized.

-What screens and features were necessary to support user needs and produce a user-centered UI for the app?
+## What screens and features were necessary to support user needs and produce a user-centered UI for the app?
 How did your UI designs keep users in mind?
 Why were your designs successful?
+The different features include a way to login to save events, a way to signup if you're a new user, a way to store events within a database, a way to add events, a way to delete events, and the ability to receive SMS to alert the user of upcoming events.
+The different screens include a screen in which the user either logs in or signs up.
+This is designed to be very simple and streamlined so the focus is on the app with minimal distractions.
+The next screen is a grid of events that the user has added to the database.
+This screen also include options to add a new event or delete an existing event.
+The buttons are clearly labeled and the font is at a clear and readable size.
+The next screen is the add event screen in which you fill out a form to add the event.
+This includes instructions on what each box is expecting and a bit of error catching for boxes where the information should be integers.

-How did you approach the process of coding your app?
+## How did you approach the process of coding your app?
 What techniques or strategies did you use?
 How could those techniques or strategies be applied in the future?
+The process of coding the app involved first looking at what needs I was trying to fulfill and how to compose the various elements to my app.
+I started with designing the UI and understanding what specific screens needed to be available for the user.
+After that, I created the basic UI and framework for it, knowing that I might add a button here or there depending on screen transitions.
+Finally, I started coding the app features.
+This became a step-by-step process of moving logically from screen to screen.
+I first started with designing the database needed to hold the login and signups for the user.
+Then I moved inward to the main screen with all the events, and so on until all the features were completed.

-How did you test to ensure your code was functional?
+## How did you test to ensure your code was functional?
 Why is this process important, and what did it reveal?
+I tested by opening the app and moving through the various screens to test the various features.
+It revealed that I need to fix some of the resource use of my app and look into using fragments and background threads to help the app keep up with its workload.
+Testing is vital in any project.

-Consider the full app design and development process from initial planning to finalization.
+## Consider the full app design and development process from initial planning to finalization.
 Where did you have to innovate to overcome a challenge?

-In what specific component of your mobile app were you particularly successful in demonstrating your knowledge, skills, and experience?
+## In what specific component of your mobile app were you particularly successful in demonstrating your knowledge, skills, and experience?